heartever/dune/README.md

 If the above is not set, the error message "inlining failed in call to always_inline ‘syslog’: function not inlinable" shows up.

-multiple definition of `__libc_multiple_libcs' is caused by gcc version 5.
+Multiple definition of '__libc_multiple_libcs' is caused by gcc version 5.
 However switching to gcc version 4 seems not fixing the issue.

 So I tried the glibc commit [https://sourceware.org/git/?p=glibc.git;a=commit;h=d40dbe722f004f999b589de776f7e57e564dda01](https://sourceware.org/git/?p=glibc.git;a=commit;h=d40dbe722f004f999b589de776f7e57e564dda01), which fixes the issue.